 Ensure all students have the secure foundations to progress into further education and employment

 It is well recognised that studying the arts can help to develop the skills, attitudes and attributes that can support learning in general.
-This includes listening skills, the ability to concentrate, creativity, increased co-ordination and dexterity, perseverance, the ability to work in a group, self-confidence and sensitivity towards others.
+This includes listening skills, the ability to concentrate, creativity, perseverance, the ability to work in a group, self-confidence and sensitivity towards others.

 We aim to provide events and opportunities for our students that not only encourage enjoyment in the arts and opportunities to perform with others whilst developing subject specific skills but to also learn about professionalism and performance discipline.